linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 Shape, indexing and slicing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``shape`` property returns the row and column count as a tuple:
+The :attr:`.LoomConnection.shape` attribute returns the row and column count as a tuple:

 .. code:: python